Exercise

 What will it cost?

-You may already be a member of a sports club.
-Alternatively, local authority leisure centres have a number of membership options that may prove more economical than paying as you go.
-Exercise classes may cost in the region of £5 – £7 each time.
+Local authority leisure centres have a number of membership options that may prove more economical than paying as you go.
+Exercise classes may cost in the region of £5 – £15 each time.
 However, if you are entitled to a personal budget from your local authority, you may be able to use some of it to help cover the cost.
 Alternatively, your doctor may be able to refer you to an exercise scheme in the area.

 Equipment